nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions

 2a.
-User enters an invalid attendance date (incorrect date format: yyyy-MM-dd)
+User enters an invalid attendance date (correct date format: yyyy-MM-dd)
 * 2a1.
 TrackMate informs the user of the accepted date format for attendance.
 * 2a2.
 User re-enters the date.
 Steps 2a1–2a2 are repeated until a valid status is given.